jfinley2017/UE4ModuleCreationReference/README.md

 # UE4ModuleCreationReference
-A small repo demonstrating the creation of a Editor module with a factor class for UE4.
+A small repo demonstrating the creation of a Editor module with a factory class for UE4.
 Factory classes are not included in packaged games, they are only included in editor builds.
 This means we must make a new module (in this example, an editor-only module) to house our factory class or else our packaging will fail.

 The above repo is a minimal example of this and a walkthrough is provided below.